+a.
+Construction:
-- a.
-Construction: - Bound publications.
-If contained within the host publication the Ride-Along piece must be securely affixed to prevent detachment during postal processing.
-If loose, the Ride-Along piece and publication must be enclosed together in a full wrapper, polybag, or envelope. - 2.
-Unbound publications.
-A loose Ride-Along enclosure with an unbound publication must be combined with and inserted within the publication in a manner that prevents detachment during postal processing.
-If the

-Ride-Along piece is included outside the unbound publication, the publication and the Ride-Along piece must be enclosed in a full wrapper, polybag, or envelope.

-- b.
-A Periodicals letter-size or flat-size piece with the addition of a Ride-Along must remain uniformly thick. - c.
-A Periodicals piece with a Ride-Along must maintain the same processing category as before the addition of the Ride-Along.
+- Bound publications.
+The Ride-Along piece must be securely affixed to the host publication, or if loose, the Ride-Along piece and publication must be enclosed in a full wrapper, polybag, or envelope. - Unbound publications.
+A loose Ride-Along enclosure with an unbound publication must be combined with and inserted within the publication in a manner that prevents detachment.
+If the Ride-Along piece is outside the unbound publication, the publication and the Ride-Along piece must be enclosed in a full wrapper, polybag, or envelope. - A Periodicals letter or flat with a Ride-Along must remain uniformly thick and must maintain the same processing category as before the addition of the Ride-Along.